General Practices For All Worksites

 - Provide a washing station(s) when there is no access to running water.

-- Provide alcohol-based hand sanitizer with a minimum of 60% alcohol (self-dispensing when possible).
+- Provide alcohol-based hand sanitizer with a minimum of 60% alcohol (self-dispensing when possible) where hand-washing stations are not readily available.

 - Separate washing stations from hand sanitizing dispensers.

-- Offer appropriate Personal Protective Equipment (PPE) to all personnel.
+- Provide appropriate Personal Protective Equipment (PPE) to all personnel.

-- Permit people to supply their own PPE, when they have specific personal preferences, as long as the PPE conforms to policy.
+- Permit people to supply their own PPE, when they have specific personal preferences, as long as the PPE conforms to policy and is approved by the COVID Compliance Manager.

 Ensure proper distancing at: